DBraun/Faust-Tutorial/DAY2.md

 Since `faust` is available from the command line, `faust2juce` should be available too.
 Navigate to `Faust-Tutorial/plugin_code`.
 Then try `faust2juce` with no arguments.

-> If you're on Windows, since `faust2juce` is a shell script, you should actually try `sh faust2juce` now and in the later steps.
+> If you're on Windows, note that `faust2juce` is a shell script.
+The best way to run it is `Git Bash`, which is like a different command prompt.
+You may be able to launch this by searching for it from the Windows Search Box.

 After running `faust2juce`, you should see instructions on how to use it.
 Let's now run this: